karima-ibrahim/Gemini-API/README.md

-# Welcome back to the Kaggle 5-day Generative AI course!
+# Welcome to the Kaggle 5-day Generative AI course!